cds-snc/exploration-documentation/ExplorationSprintGuide.md

 ### 2. Get the Exploration agreement signed

-Before anything else happens, an [Exploration agreement](https://docs.google.com/document/d/1_TPBv8mvu6DMWpdJQs5Je3pv4tAFT-toHR1LAhtqL-Q/edit#heading=h.gjdgxs) should be drafted and signed by CDS and the Director/DG from the partner team.
+Before anything else happens, an [Exploration agreement (internal link only)](https://docs.google.com/document/d/1_TPBv8mvu6DMWpdJQs5Je3pv4tAFT-toHR1LAhtqL-Q/edit#heading=h.gjdgxs) should be drafted and signed by CDS and the Director/DG from the partner team.
 This agreement includes the CDS terms of engagement and helps keep everyone accountable.
 It also includes the start and end dates of Exploration as agreed by both parties.

 ### 3. Develop a description of the problem space